Radzim/football_data/README.md

 This dataset contains football-related entities (players, teams, leagues) along with linking tables and external enrichment data.
 The tables are split into three categories: **data**, **links**, and **additional**.

+Data credit: EA Sports and sofifa.com
+For educational use only

 ---

 ## Data Tables